mesa123123/Sudoku_Solver/docs/RoadMap.md

   - A way to insert them with variables called within the markdown?
 - Is the best way to query elements in a document child -> or parent to child in this context?
 - What is the best way to read from an object while iterating through that same object and changing its state as you do so?
+- What's the best way to structure a sudoku board so that it works faster in memory, 2d or 1d array?

 ## Document Details